 All of the states and territories in Australia are categorized as zones based on solar radiation levels.
 The lower your zone’s number, the more STCs you can get.

-Does this mean installing solar panels in Tasmania isn’t worth it?
+Does this mean installing solar energy systems in Tasmania isn’t worth it?

 No, it definitely still is.